paceuniversity/cs491/finaldemoposter.md

 ## Poster

-* To be done in Google Presentation
+* To be done in Google Presentation or Canba.

 * The poster should contain:

 * Name of app
 * Team members
 * Logo
+* A slogan
 *	Screenshots
 *	QR code (if the app is deployed)